colabfit/data-lake/instructions.md

     `base repository: colabfit/data-lake` `base: submit` &larr; `head repository: your-GitHub/data-lake` `compare: main`
 * Read through the pull request checklist and ensure you are prepared to submit
 * Click `Create pull request`

+## File expectations

+### Content
+Files should contain the data necessary to model atomic systems: atom types, atom coordinates, unit cell/lattice.
+They should also contain the values for calculated properties of the systems.
+For example properties, see [the current list of properties included in ColabFit](https://materials.colabfit.org/browse/property-definitions).
+We are most interested in files describing the relaxation trajectories of systems calculated at the quantum (e.g., CCSD) or DFT levels of theory.

+### Format
+Files in the .extxyz format (e.g., as implemented by ASE) are the most convenient to ingest, though we are able to work with other formats, including CIF, npy/npz and JSON.

+Files may be compressed using a common compression format (tar, zip).
+Please do not use unusual or proprietary compression formats.
+If compressing a directory, keep in mind that GitHub has an upper limit on file sizes.
+It may be better to upload a larger number of smaller files.